BurdetteLamar/minitest_log/markdown/readme/verdicts/template.md

 Each verdict method returns ```true``` or ```false``` to indicate whether the verdict succeeded or failed.

 Verdict methods are described below.

-For each the following is given:
+For each, the following is given:

 - The method's syntax.
 - An example test using the method, including both passing and failing verdicts.